Samuel S. Gibson, M.D.

 Dr. Jankowski joined the Digestive Health Clinic in 2015.
 She grew up in Midland, Michigan, and received her undergraduate education at the University of Notre Dame.
 She completed medical school and internal medicine residency at the University of Michigan in Ann Arbor.
 Dr. Jankowski completed gastroenterology fellowship at the University of Colorado in Denver, where she served as a chief fellow.
 She is board certified in Internal Medicine and Gastroenterology, and is a member of the American College of Gastroenterology.

-Dr. Jankowski is married with one son.
+Dr. Jankowski is married with two children.
 She enjoys jogging and hiking.

 Tracy M. Young, F.N.P.